machadodj/machadodj.github.io/_members/Denis_Jacob_Machado.md

 %}
 {:.center}

 Dr. Denis Jacob Machado is an assistant professor in bioinformatics at the University of North Carolina at Charlotte (UNC Charlotte), College of Computing and Informatics (CCI), Department of Bioinformatics and Genomics (BiG), starting on Aug.
 15, 2022.
 He was one of the first hires of the Computational Intelligence to Predict Health and Environmental Risks (CIPHER) research center.
-He is also the first Latine faculty at UNC Charlotte's BiG.

 # Highlights